§ 2601 Scope of chapter.

 (d) If each rate in a schedule of workers’ compensation rates for specific classifications of risks filed by an insurer is not lower than the prospective loss costs contained in the schedule of workers’ compensation rates for those classifications filed by an advisory organization under subsection (b) of this section, and approved by the Commissioner, then the schedule of rates filed by the insurer shall not be subject to subsection (a) of this section but shall become effective upon filing for the purposes of § 2609 of this title.

-(e) Upon the filing of any application by a workers' compensation advisory organization with the Commissioner relating to rates or prospective loss costs, the Commissioner shall, with the consent of the Attorney General, retain a member of the Delaware Bar to represent the interests of Delaware workers' compensation rate-payers during the Commissioner's consideration of the application (the "ratepayer advocate").
+(e) Upon the filing of any application by a workers’ compensation advisory organization with the Commissioner relating to rates or prospective loss costs, the Workers’ Compensation Oversight Panel authorized in Title 19 shall, with the consent of the Attorney General, retain a member of the Delaware Bar to represent the interests of Delaware workers’ compensation rate-payers during the Commissioner’s consideration of the application (the “ratepayer advocate”).
 The cost of the ratepayer advocate shall be borne by the advisory organization.
 It is the expectation of the General Assembly that $40,000 should be sufficient to adequately compensate the ratepayer advocate for his or her services during the course of an application (including any appeals), and compensation for the ratepayer advocate is limited to this amount, which may be adjusted by the Attorney General for inflation on an annual basis.
+The Department of Labor shall provide staff support for the Workers’ Compensation Oversight Panel in carrying out this responsibility.

 (f) Applications by a workers’ compensation advisory organization relating to rates or prospective loss costs shall be subject to the case decision provisions of Title 29, Chapter 101, subchapter III, and the ratepayer advocate shall be considered a party to the case.
 The Department of Insurance shall promulgate regulations within 60 days to ensure that the ratepayer advocate has adequate time and means to properly participate in the hearing required by Title 29, Chapter 101, subchapter III.
 The advisory organization may, but need not be, represented by counsel in this proceeding.